7hekaka/newcytosim/doc/sim/commands.md

      import all my_file.cmo { frame = 10 }

  By default, this will replace the simulation state by the one loaded from file.
- To add the file objects to the simulation without deleting any of the current object, you should specify `append = 1`:
+ To add the file objects to the simulation without deleting the current objects, you should specify `append = 1`:

      import all my_file.cmo { append = 1 }